MicrosoftDocs/powerquery-docs/powerquery-docs/oauth-edge-chromium.md

 ---
 title: Enabling Microsoft Edge (Chromium) for OAuth authentication in Power BI Desktop
-description: This article describes how users can install and use Microsfot Edge (Chromium) for OAuth authentication in Power BI Desktop.
+description: This article describes how users can install and use Microsoft Edge (Chromium) for OAuth authentication in Power BI Desktop.
 author: DougKlopfenstein
 ms.service: powerquery
 ms.reviewer: dougklo